Unique-Divine/Neural-Networks-for-Gravitational-Lens-Modeling/README.md

 ## 3. TODO:
 - Change demo file to run on TensorFlow 2 so that you can run it in a kaggle kernel. (https://github.com/tensorflow/models/issues/7767) Recent TensorFlow updates have broken the demo.
-- Recreate the entire implementation in PyTorch, even if for no other reason than just practice.
+- Recreate the entire implementation in PyTorch, even if for no other reason than just to practice.
--

 ------
 ### Source note: